 - Social security number

-A: Typically, if you have a bumpy record, the best insurer is the one that’ll write you a policy.
+Typically, if you have a bumpy record, the best insurer is the one that’ll write you a policy.
 However, you can still try to find the cheapest one with the greatest bang for your buck.
 Some companies offer discounts, accident forgiveness, and other benefits you can use to lower your rates.
-Check out our article on the best car insurance companies for people with bad driving records.
+Check out our article on the best car insurance companies for bad driving records.